axiomhq/do11y/README.md

 ### Custom themes

 The selectors work on sites using the standard themes of each supported framework.
 Sites with heavily customized themes may render page elements differently.
-If you use a custom theme, you may need to set the selectors manually.
+If you use a custom theme, check whether you need to set the selectors manually.

 ### Framework selector drift